-Honestly, I can’t say eggplant has a lot of flavor on it’s own, but because of that it makes the perfect compliment to carry other flavors, i.e. yummy marinara sauce, bread crumbs and cheese (eggplant is also really good in curry an hummus).
+Honestly, I can’t say eggplant has a lot of flavor on its own, but because of that, it makes the perfect complement to carry other flavors, i.e. yummy marinara sauce, bread crumbs and cheese (eggplant is also really good in curry and hummus).

 Now there are several ways you can make eggplant parm.
 Mike’s mom would slice the eggplant really thin, pan fry it and layer it in a baking dish like a lasagna.
 Another version is what you may see in restaurants, they take long slices from the eggplant (think steak) bread and pan fry or bake.
 I prefer these cute little stacks, I think they make a pretty presentation and are easy to eat.

 - 2-3 large eggplant, peeled and sliced into 16, 1/2-inch slices

 Cheese Filling Mixture:

 - 1 egg

 - 1 teaspoon each of dried basil, oregano and thyme

 - salt and pepper to taste